 Polish Academy of Sciences

-Prof. Kazimierz Kochman is a neuroendocrinologist with a passion for the history of science.
+Prof. Kazimierz Kochman is a neuroendocrinologist and an enthusiast of the history of science.

 Alexander Fleming – a prominent scientist, the discoverer of penicillin, and a Nobel Prize winner – was born on 6 August 1881 in Ayshire, Scotland.
 He spent his childhood in a rural setting at Lochfield, a farm leased by his father, Hugh Fleming.
 It was owing to such upbringing that he developed observation skills along with a fascination with the natural world.

 After completing elementary schooling, the young Fleming was sent to Kilmarnock Academy.
 At the age of 13, he moved to London, where his elder brother, Tom, had set up as an oculist.
 After graduating from the Royal Polytechnic Institution, he became a clerk in a shipping company, the American Line.
 Despite performing his tasks exceptionally well, he took no liking to the job, so he abandoned it without regret after inheriting a small sum of money from his uncle, John.
 Encouraged by his brother, Fleming decided to use the money to pay for medical school.